 How to apply

-Interested candidates must gather in a single PDF document by using the online form.
-Successful candidates will be notified for interviews.
+Interested candidates must send their documents to Professor Mohamed Chaker by using the online form.
 The application must include:

-- a CV, including a detailed list of research publications;
+- CV, including a detailed list of research publications;

 - a cover letter clearly stating their interest and the relevance of their research experience with the proposed topics;

-- as well as the name and contact information by using the online form.
+- the name and contact information of three references.